 Seed Butter - The Easy Keto-Approved Snack

 Dieting can be incredibly attractive, and leave you feeling uninspired with your food choices.
-With our 5 seed butter, you still get to enjoy your favourite nut butter snacks with just a simple switch out to seed butter.
+With our 5 seed butter, you still get to enjoy your favorite nut butter snacks with just a simple switch out to seed butter.

 For a sweet keto treat, these three-ingredient energy balls take next to no time to whip up and pack a high protein punch.